-10. If after completion of the Committee's investigation and hearing, if any, the Committee determines that the person under investigation is suffering from a disability which that materially affects his or her the person's ability to perform his or her the person's duties as a judge, the Committee shall file a report of its findings with the Supreme Judicial Court, together with a recommendation as to action, the transcript of any hearing, and any exhibits considered by the Committee.

-11. The Committee shall have no responsibility or authority with respect to retirement by reason of failing health initiated by the judge or on his or her the judge's behalf.

-12. Members of the Committee and its staff shall be immune from liability for any conduct in the course of their official duties relating directly or indirectly to discipline and the rules of the Court and the Committee governing the Committee's operation and proceedings.
+- 10. If after completion of the Committee's investigation and hearing, if any, the Committee determines that the person under investigation is suffering from a disability that materially affects the person's ability to perform the person's duties as a judge, the Committee shall file a report of its findings with the Supreme Judicial Court, together with a recommendation as to action, the transcript of any hearing, and any exhibits considered by the Committee. - 11.
+The Committee shall have no responsibility or authority with respect to retirement by reason of failing health initiated by the judge or on the judge's behalf. - 12.
+Members of the Committee and its staff shall be immune from liability for any conduct in the course of their official duties relating directly or indirectly to discipline and the rules of the Court and the Committee governing the Committee's operation and proceedings.
 In the absence of malice, a complainant and any witness shall be immune from liability based upon the filing of a complaint or the giving of any testimony in a proceeding before the Committee.